LukasKiederle/seminar-compare-go/content.md

 #### What are the Raft Basics?
-In order to have a working cluster multiple nodes are needed which know each other.
+In order to have a working cluster, multiple nodes are needed which know each other.
 A node can be in one of these three states: FOLLOWER, CANDIDATE or LEADER.
 FOLLOWER is the starting state for every node.
 If FOLLOWER-nodes don't hear in a specific time from a LEADER they can become CANDIDATE.

 The CANDIDATE requests votes from each other node in the cluster.
 Every node will answer with their vote.
 The CANDIDATE becomes the leader if it gets the majority of votes.
 This process is called leader election.
 It is described in the next chapter in detail.